 Generally, the Information Commissioner cannot make a decision unless you have

-exhausted the Freedom of Information review procedure provided by NHS Cheshire
+exhausted the Freedom of Information complaints procedure provided by NHS

 The Information Commissioner can be contacted at: The Information Commissioner’s Office